Voten641/handbrake-joystick-mapper/README.md

 The application includes a settings menu where you can:

 *   Adjust the `ABS_THROTTLE_MAX` value to calibrate your handbrake.
+*   Enable/disable autostart with the system. **Note: Managing autostart requires `sudo` authentication.**
 *   Enable/disable "Close to background" mode.
 When enabled, clicking the close button will hide the window instead of exiting the application.

+## Automated Setup

+The application can automate the setup of udev rules and permissions.
+This requires `sudo` authentication.

 ## Contributing